Temporary, relocated or defunct

 tower bell instruments of Asia and the Pacific Rim

 Some carillons and chimes in Asia and the Pacific Rim region were installed temporarily in expositions or fairs of various kinds.
 Some of these were later reinstalled elsewhere.
 Other instruments were relocated from their original places of installation for various reasons.
 And some have been destroyed or stolen, and were not replaced.
-There are no site data pages for such defunct instruments, so they cannot be indexed in the same manner as extant instruments.
-Hence this page.
+This page summarizes those events.

 The lists below present, in appropriate orders, the original locations of such instruments, without distinction between traditional and non-traditional mechanisms.